 - Sunscreen: We prefer to use Stream 2 Sea sunscreen as it’s eco-friendly and most of their bottles are made from sugarcane resin rather than plastic.

 - Hiking shoes: This should go without saying, but make sure you have comfortable shoes!
 The trail is typically well-maintained but there are areas of scree and exposed roots so ensure you have good traction.
-I love these hiking boots as they are waterproof, have good traction and provide ankle support.

 - Layers: The weather in the high desert can change quickly and Smith Rock has its own microclimate.
 In February, we began our hike in 65°F (18°c) sunshine and finished it through a light snow!

 - Jacket: A wind and waterproof jacket is also likely to come in handy.
 I love my Columbia jacket as it’s comprised of two layers.
-This allows me to just wear the outer waterproof/windproof shell, inner insulated layer or combination of both, depending on the rapidly-changing weather.
+This allows me to just wear the outer waterproof/windproof shell, inner insulated layer or combination of both, depending on the rapidly changing weather.